Certora/Documentation/docs/user-guide/timeouts/timeouts-theory.md

 then sent to an SMT solver, and the result is translated back to a counterexample call trace, or a "Not Violated" result.

-All SMT solvers share a certain architecture At the center of an SMT solver, there is a SAT solver.
+All SMT solvers share a general architecture.
+At the center of an SMT solver, there is a SAT solver.
 The SAT solver operates on a Boolean abstraction of the input formula, and communicates with theory solvers to refine the abstraction according to the theories used by the formula.
 The problem of solving